About CAKI – Centre for Applied Artistic Innovation

 Phone: 41 88 25 88

 Entrepreneurship activities in the art schools in the period 2011 – 2016 (in Danish) her

 Entrepreneurship in the curricula of the art schools 2019/2020 – download (in Danish) her

-In the autumn of 2019, CAKI mapped the needs and wishes of the schools as part of the knowledge base for the development of a program for competence development in entrepreneurship (in Danish).
+In the autumn of 2019, CAKI did a mapping of the institution specific needs and wishes in relation to the further development of entrepreneurial competencies.
+The report is part of the knowledge base for the development of a program for competence development in entrepreneurship (in Danish).
 Download the report here.